-Battlefield Tours: contact Lorraine or Al on 31313.
+Battlefield Tours: contact Darwin House on 31313.

 A tour helps you understand the battle for Goose Green as British Paratroopers made their way from San Carlos towards Darwin and Goose Green.
 There are stops at the British and Argentine Cemeteries, Darwin ridge, Boca Hill, the shearing sheds and community centre at Goose Green.